Mopelade/Kitchen-Store-Sale-performance-Analysis-/README.md

 * Visualized my reports via charts.
 * Designed my dashboard with the reports and most important metrics.

+# Exploratory Data Analysis.

 ## Excel Interactive Dashboard Created for the Analysis

+### Business Problem 1 :  Summary the sales of each of the products for 2022 only.

 ## Kindly Click on issues to have an Idea on how each of the products  were analysed and visualized.

 ![](KitchenProject/Kitchendas.PNG)